Recommended LIVE Settings¶

 you specify the use of the DVB-DASH MPD profile).
 It is a suggested delay of the

 presentation compared to the Live edge.
-A reasonable value may be 2 to 4 times
+This option may be used to mitigate

 maintain some buffering.
 The delay can be defined with

 Presentation Time Offset¶